Owning a Sports Team Was a Vanity Play. Private Equity Turned It Into Infrastructure.

 In startup land, “raising a round” has become shorthand for progress.
 It’s celebrated, tweeted, and baked into pitch decks as a marker of validation.
 But most founders don’t realize they’re often giving away more than equity—they’re giving away leverage.

 Capital is never neutral.
 Its structure encodes control, and its order of entry can define the endgame before it begins.
-SAFE notes, convertibles, preferred shares—they’re not just tools, they’re weapons.
-And if you don’t know how they function, you’re holding the blade by the wrong end.
+SAFE notes, convertibles, preferred shares.
+They're not just tools.
+They're control mechanisms.
+And if you don't understand how they function, you're signing documents that work against you before the company has its first board meeting.

 I once advised a founder who had raised through multiple convertible notes.
 On paper, it looked like momentum.
 In reality, one clause buried in a note allowed the lead investor to convert and claim control of two board seats overnight.
 No second vote.
 No discussion.
 Just execution.
 The founder had diluted themselves into irrelevance—without realizing it until it was too late.